Visheshjha11/BMI_Calculator/README.md

 ## Overview

-The BMI Calculator is a simple, yet powerful web application designed to help users calculate their Body Mass Index (BMI) based on their height and weight.
-This tool is an excellent resource for anyone interested in tracking their body composition and understanding whether they are within a healthy weight range.
+A simple, user-friendly web application that calculates Body Mass Index (BMI) using HTML, CSS, and JavaScript.
+This tool helps users quickly assess their body composition based on height and weight measurements.And give a quick estimate of whether your weight is appropriate for your height.

 ## Features